tiger-swallowtails-2013/phase-2-guide/projects/social_network.md

 == Advanced Features ==

+* Member can post a picture to their feed.
 * Admin can ban members from logging into the site.
 * Admin cannot see members feeds unless they are my friend.